SkylineCommunications/dataminer-docs/develop/devguide/Automation/Howto/BP_Implementing_IAS_in_Regression_Tests.md

 Below, you will find three startup input parameters required to trigger the script.

-This input parameter contains the Interactive Input JSON, representing the decisions a user normally makes during the interaction:
+The 4th input parameter contains the Interactive Input JSON, representing the decisions a user normally makes during the interaction:

 ![Interactive Input Json](~/develop/images/InteractiveInputJson.png)